The world as we know it now will one day be judged. Guess who will be the future Judge of the world?Continue reading

-Unlike my mother, my father – although a very morally upright man – wasn’t a christian and so he had a longstanding belief in those festivals.
+Unlike my mother, my father – although a very morally upright man – wasn’t a Christian and so he had a longstanding belief in those festivals.
 But he never forced any member of the family to participate in them.

 The beginning of Change

 As time went on, I gave up whatever pleasures I might have had in those festivals.
-This happened after I became born again in my early teens and began to be taught the living word of God which empowered me spiritually and also enabled me to make decisions that were in line with my new found love and passion for the only true God, the Father of the Lord Jesus Christ.
+This happened after I became born-again in my early teens and began to be taught the living word of God which empowered me spiritually and also enabled me to make decisions that were in line with my newfound love and passion for the only true God, the Father of the Lord Jesus Christ.

-While it is true that becoming born again helped in realigning my values and focus with respect to the annual festivities of those years, it was not an over-night change.
+While it is true that becoming born-again helped in realigning my values and focus with respect to the annual festivities of those years, it was not an overnight change.
 I gradually refrained from having anything whatsoever to do with the ceremonies.
 The rest is history!

 Cerebration by all

-Growing up then, it didn’t matter if one was a Christian or not, Christmas was a feast for all to celebrate; everyone one around, whether they went to church or not, or were involved in the so-called traditional worship, all of us participated in Christmas celebrations.
+Growing up then, it didn’t matter if one was a Christian or not, Christmas was a feast for all to celebrate; everyone around, whether they went to church or not, or were involved in the so-called traditional worship, all of us participated in Christmas celebrations.

-Before the essense of Christmas hit me
+Before the essence of Christmas hit me

 Christmas is the commemoration of the birth of Jesus.
 But while we all celebrated it, most often than not, not all of us remembered or even cared about the real purpose of it.